 Definition Proportion of all major surgeries with an infection occurring at the site of the surgical wound prior to discharge .
-One or more of the following criteria should be met: Purulent drainage from the incision wound Purulent drainage from the incision wound Positive culture from a wound swab or aseptically aspirated fluid or tissue Spontaneous wound dehiscence or deliberate wound revision/opening by the surgeon in the presence of: pyrexia &gt; 38C or localized pain or tenderness Any two of the following: wound pain, tenderness, localized swelling, redness or heat An abscess or other evidence of infection involving the deep incision that is found by direct examination during re-operation, or by histopathological or radiological examination NB: A major surgical procedure is defined as any procedure conducted in an OR under general, spinal or major regional anesthesia.
-Suggested operational definition: To diagnose an incisional SSI ( superficial or deep ) a patient must have at least one of: Purulent drainage from the incision Abscess within the wound (detected clinically or radiologically) Or one of the following combinations: Pain or tenderness or localized swelling or redness or heat or fever AND the incision is opened deliberately or spontaneously opens (dehisces) Unit of Percentage (%) measurement Numerator Total number of inpatients who received surgery with new surgical site infection arising before discharge (recorded at discharge).
-INCLUDE: Patients undergoing surgery in public facilityPrivate wing surgical cases Denominator Total number of major surgical procedures (both elective & non-elective, and public & private) performed during the reporting period Formula $(\frac{Total\ number\ of\ inpatients\ with\ new\ SSI\ arising\ during\ reporting\ period}{Total\ number\ of\ major\ surgical\ procedures\ performed\ in\ OT\ in\ reporting\ period})100}$ 'Total number of major surgical procedures performed in OT in reporting period ) Data sources SSI surveillance logbook: daily tracking of SSI presence per patient, to be cross-checked with IP A/D Registry SSI column OR Registry: Number of major surgical procedures performed during the reporting
+One or more of the following criteria should be met: + Purulent drainage from the incision wound Positive culture from a wound swab or aseptically aspirated fluid or tissue Spontaneous wound dehiscence or deliberate wound revision/opening by the surgeon in the presence of: pyrexia > 38C or localized pain or tenderness Any two of the following: wound pain, tenderness, localized swelling, redness or heat An abscess or other evidence of infection involving the deep incision that is found by direct examination during re-operation, or by histopathological or radiological examination NB: A major surgical procedure is defined as any procedure conducted in an OR under general, spinal or major regional anesthesia.
+Suggested operational definition: Suggested operational definition: To diagnose an incisional SSI (superficial or deep) a patient must have at least one of: Purulent drainage from the incision Abscess within the wound (detected clinically or radiologically) Or one of the following combinations: Pain or tenderness or localized swelling or redness or heat or fever AND the incision is opened deliberately or spontaneously opens (dehisces) Unit of Percentage (%) measurement Numerator Total number of inpatients who received surgery with new surgical site infection arising before discharge (recorded at discharge).
+INCLUDE: → Patients undergoing surgery in public facility → Private wing surgical cases Denominator Total number of major surgical procedures (both elective & non-elective, and public & private) performed during the reporting period Formula Total number of inpatients with new SSI arising during reporting period $ ag{Total}$ number of major surgical procedures performed in OT in reporting period $ ag{Total}$ $ a$ Data sources SSI surveillance logbook: daily tracking of SSI presence per patient, to be cross-checked with IP A/D Registry SSI column OR Registry: Number of major surgical procedures performed during the reporting Frequency of Monthly reporting

-Frequency of reporting Monthly Data entry Data elements Number of inpatient SSIs recorded during the reporting period Number of major surgical procedures performed during the reporting period Responsibilities Ward Nurse will complete SSI surveillance logbook daily and record any presence of SSI in the designated column of the IP/AD Registry.
+Data entry Data elements Number of inpatient SSIs recorded during the reporting period Number of major surgical procedures performed during the reporting period Responsibilities Ward Nurse will complete SSI surveillance logbook daily and record any presence of SSI in the designated column of the IP/AD Registry.
 The ward physician or IESO is responsible for recording absence or presence of SSI and condition of patient at discharge on the discharge summary.
 If an SSI is positively diagnosed, then the ward nurse will complete the subsequent 'Wound Surveillance' sheet for inclusion in the patient chart.
 KPI focal person will complete the data collection from registries, data entry, and analysis.